Dingo: Extinction of thylacines

 In 2017, a genetic study found that the population of the northwestern dingoes had commenced expanding since 4,000—6,000 years ago.
 This was proposed to be due either to their first arrival in Australia or to the commencement of the extinction of the thylacine, with the dingo expanding into the thylacine's former range.

 Interactions with humans

 The first British colonists who settled at Port Jackson, in 1788, recorded the dingo living with indigenous Australians, and later at Melville Island, in 1818.
-Furthermore, they were noted at the lower Darling and Murray rivers in 1862, indicating that the dingo was possibly semi-domesticated (or at least utilised in a “symbiotic” manner) by aboriginal Australians.
+Furthermore, they were noted at the lower Darling and Murray rivers in 1862, indicating that the dingo was possibly semi-domesticated (or at least utilised in a "symbiotic" manner) by aboriginal Australians.
 When livestock farming began expanding across Australia, in the early 19th century, dingoes began preying on sheep and cattle.
 Numerous population-control measures have been implemented since then, including a nation-wide fencing project, with only limited success.

-In 1976, the Australian Native Dog Training Society of NSW Ltd. was founded, but has now ceased.
-In 1994, the Australian National Kennel Council recognised a dingo breed standard within its Hounds group.
-The dingo is not recognised as a dog breed by the Fédération Cynologique Internationale.

-Dingoes can be very tame when they come in frequent contact with humans.
-Furthermore, some dingoes live with humans (due to practical, as well as emotional reasons).
-Many indigenous Australians and early European settlers lived alongside dingoes.
-Indigenous Australians would take dingo pups from the den and tame them until sexual maturity and the dogs would leave.
-Alfred Brehm reported cases where dingoes were completely tame and, in some cases, behaved exactly like other domestic dogs (one was used for shepherding heavy livestock), as well as specimens that remained wild and shy.
-He also reported about dingoes that were aggressive and completely uncontrollable, but he was of the opinion that these reports "should not get more attention than they deserve," since the behaviour depends on how the dingo was raised since early puppyhood.
-He believed that these dogs could become very decent pets.